apache/spark/docs/building-with-maven.md

 mvn -Pyarn-alpha -Phadoop-2.3 -Dhadoop.version=2.3.0 -Dyarn.version=0.23.7 -DskipTests clean package
 {% endhighlight %}

+# Building Thrift JDBC server and CLI for Spark SQL

+Spark SQL supports Thrift JDBC server and CLI.
+See sql-programming-guide.md for more information about those features.
+You can use those features by setting `-Phive-thriftserver` when building Spark as follows.
+{% highlight bash %}
+mvn -Phive-thriftserver assembly
+{% endhighlight %}

 # Spark Tests in Maven

 Tests are run by default via the [ScalaTest Maven plugin](http://www.scalatest.org/user_guide/using_the_scalatest_maven_plugin).